-Allen, whose forte is double bass and bass guitar, has served on the faculty of the Indiana University Jacobs School of Music since 2006.
-He received his bachelor’s degree in music from Indiana University's Jacobs School of Music and his master's degree in jazz performance from the New England Conservatory of Music in Boston.
+Jeremy Linn Allen received his bachelor’s degree in music from Indiana University's (IU) Jacobs School of Music and his master's degree in jazz performance from the New England Conservatory of Music in Boston.
+Allen, whose forte is double bass and bass guitar, has served on the faculty of the IU Jacobs School of Music since 2006.

-In 2020, Jeremy Allen was recognized for his distinguished contributions to Indiana University and the Jacobs School of Music.
+In 2017, Allen earned the title of Eugene O’Brien Bicentennial Executive Associate Dean, and he was recognized for his distinguished contributions to Indiana University and the Jacobs School of Music in 2020.